lmeng2857/wildfire-tracker/README.md

 - React hook "useEffect" makes sure that map creation occurs after component mounting
 - Error prevention is implemented using conditional rendering with '&&' operators

-## Room for Improvement

-- To add interactive functionality for displaying information

 ## Setup